fastify/fastify/docs/Plugins-Guide.md

 <a name="register"></a>
 ## Register
 As in JavaScript everything is an object, in Fastify everything is a plugin.<br>
 Your routes, your utilities and so on are all plugins.
-And to add a new plugin, whatever its functionality is, in Fastify you have a nice and unique api to use: [`register`](https://github.com/fastify/fastify/blob/master/docs/Plugins.md).
+To add a new plugin, whatever its functionality is, in Fastify you have a nice and unique api to use: [`register`](https://github.com/fastify/fastify/blob/master/docs/Plugins.md).
 ```js
 fastify.register(
   require('./my-plugin'),
   { options }
 )
 ```
-`register` creates for you a new Fastify context, this means that if you do any change to the Fastify instance, that change(s) will not be reflected into the context's ancestors.
+`register` creates a new Fastify context, this means that if you do any change to the Fastify instance, those changes will not be reflected in the context's ancestors.
 In other words, encapsulation!

 *Why is encapsulation important?*<br>
 Well, let's say you are creating a new disruptive startup, what do you do?
 You create an api server with all your stuff, everything in the same place, a monolith!<br>
 Ok, you are growing very fast and you want to change your architecture and try microservices.
-Usually this implies an huge amount of work, because of cross dependencies and the lack of separation of concerns.<br>
+Usually this implies a huge amount of work, because of cross dependencies and the lack of separation of concerns.<br>
 Fastify helps you a lot in this direction, because thanks to the encapsulation model it will completely avoid cross dependencies, and will help you structure your code in cohesive blocks.

 *Let's return to how to correctly use `register`.*<br>